-Risk Mitigation Absence of a Corporate Plan would result in a lack of prioritisation and focus on delivering what matters Agreed Corporate Plan every four years and refreshed when appropriate, which is delivered via the organisation's project management framework.
+Risk Mitigation Absence of a Corporate Plan would result in a lack of prioritisation and focus on delivering what matters Agreed Corporate Plan every four years which is delivered via the organisation's project management framework.
 Poor performance would potentially result in inability to deliver the Corporate Priorities as specified in the Corporate Plan Regular monitoring of performance and robust performance management through the authority's performance management framework.